MonoGame/docs.monogame.github.io/articles/getting_to_know/whatis/graphics/WhatIs_ConfigurableEffect.md

 During rendering, the graphics pipeline transforms 3D geometry to a 2D surface, giving you the option of adding lighting, texturing and many other per-vertex or per-pixel visual effects.
 An effect initializes the pipeline to render 3D geometry using vertex and pixel shaders, although you can also render a 2D sprite with an effect.

-Although more advanced progammable effects are available on Windows and other platfroms.
-There are several built-in configurable effects which have been designed to run efficiently on mobile GPU hardware, and which are appropriate to the Reach [profile](../WhatIs_Profile.md) used for Windows Phone games.
+Although more advanced programmable effects are available on Windows and other platforms.
+There are several built-in configurable effects which have been designed to run efficiently on mobile GPU hardware, and which are appropriate to the Reach [profile](WhatIs_GraphicsProfile.md) used for Windows Phone games.

 Use one of the following configurable effects to implement these rendering effects: